medialab/minet/README.md

 * **throttle** *?float|callable*: Per-domain throttle in seconds.
 Or a function taking the domain and current item and returning the throttle to apply.
 Defaults to `0.2`.
 * **guess_extension** *?bool*: Whether to attempt to guess the resource's extension.
 Defaults to `True`.
 * **guess_encoding** *?bool*: Whether to attempt to guess the resource's encoding.
 Defaults to `True`.
+* **buffer_size** *?int*: Max number of items per domain to enqueue into memory in hope of finding a new domain that can be processed immediately.
+Defaults to 1.

 *Yields*: